-Let me guide through the most memorable experiences I had in Alonissos and give you all the details you need to organise your holiday in this Greek scuba divers’ paradise:
+Let me guide you through the most memorable experiences I had in Alonissos and give you all the details you need to organise your holiday in this Greek scuba divers’ paradise.

 1 – Wandering in Chora, the old town of Alonissos

 Patitiri, the main port of Alonissos where ferries arrive is lovely and lively, but Chora, the Old Town in Greek, is the jewel of Alonissos.
 Located on top of a hill with an impressive 360° view, it used to be Alonissos’ main town and the perfect vantage point to watch the pirates coming in the past.
 The earthquake in 1965 had a lot of its inhabitants moving to the shore, this is when Patitiri was created.

 In the last decades, important refurbishment work was done, and Chora has regained its splendour.
 It might be a tiny village, but it’s impossible not to fall in love with how charming and adorable it looks.
 You won’t need more than 2 hours including a drink to explore it, but it is an unmissable visit of Alonissos.